Ukip leader pictured with ex days after declaring their romance over

 “I don’t rule it out, not at all,” said Mr Bolton, who said that the “thunderbolt” relationship began on Boxing Day, after a bust-up with wife Tatiana, with whom he had intended to spend Christmas in Vienna.

-He returned to the UK alone after some “very difficult conversations” with his wife, and was invited out for a drink by Ms Marney, who he had met at a Ukip event 10 days earlier.
+He returned to the UK alone after some “very difficult conversations” with his wife and was invited for a drink by Ms Marney, whom he had met at a Ukip event 10 days earlier.

 “We talked about politics, we talked about immigration,” he said.
 “She struck me as being politically very aware with clear opinions.
 I found her company very pleasant in every regard.
 Our relationship started that day.”